-Our communication can be either positive or negative.
-If we constantly remind our employees of the code of conduct and the rules of our business with our messages, this will naturally cause a negative reaction.
-Frequent complaints, more sick days, increased turnover and lower employee performance are just some of the consequences.
+Communication can be either positive or negative.
+Messages that constantly serve to badger your employees with corporate rules and regulations will naturally cause less than positive reactions.
+Frequent complaints, more sick days, increased turnover, and lower employee performance are just some of the unwanted consequences.

 - What products and services does my company offer and what problem does it solve for the customer?
-How is the customer’s life positively influenced by my company’s offering?
+How is the customer’s life positively influenced by what my company offers?

-- How can the vision of the company be summarised in a few words?
-WHERE does the company want to be?
+- How can the vision of my company be summarised in a few words?

-- What is the stated mission of my organisation?
-WHAT is the plan for implementing this vision?
-What is the big corporate goal for the current calendar year?
+- What is the stated mission of my organization?
+What's the plan for implementing this vision?

-- How does my job and my work area contribute to the success of the whole company?
+- How does my job specifically contribute to the success of the whole company?

-- Who is my boss and her boss and what exactly are their tasks and responsibilities?
+- Who is the boss of my boss and what exactly are the tasks and responsibilities of both?

-- Who is my contact in the HR department and how do I get all the important information about my work?
+- Who is my contact in HR and how do I make sure I'm getting all the information that's important to me and my work?

-- What growth and training opportunities does my company offer to me?
+- What growth and training opportunities does my company offer?

-- Which techniques and tools are available to make my own work more effective?
+- Which techniques and tools are available to make my work more effective?